Saint Cecilia was a Roman noblewoman of the II century A.D., converted to Christianism and considered the Holy Patroness of Musicians and Singers.

 «Lord, please keep my heart and body pure to free me from disgrace».

-Thanks to this piece, she became the Patroness of Music.
+Thanks to this piece, she became the Catholic Saint of Music.

 Another reason why she is considered the Saint Protector of musicians is linked to her death: during the next three days after her execution, she preached to the crowds who came to see her and sang hymns of praise to God.